 There is a great outdoor area with patio, BBQ, children’s swing set and 4G pitch.
-In a quiet location, it is only five-minute drive to Ballycastle for eating out and shops.
+In a quiet location, it is only a five-minute drive to Ballycastle for eating out and shops.
 And of course, the choice of day trips is great – Ballintoy, Dark Hedges, Giant’s Causeway, Portrush and more.
-Prices start from a reasonable £140 (€163 approx.) per night based on a 2-night minimum stay, see here.
+Prices start from a reasonable £140 (€163 approx.) per night based on a 2-night minimum stay, This Hotel is near The Giants Causeway which is good for tourists to relax, see here.

 Hillside Holiday Home, Rostrevor, County Down